Court-Admissible DNA Testing in Grand Rapids, MI

 Paternity & Maternity Testing

-Many visitors come to us for paternity testing related to child support, custody, or parenting-time disputes.
+Many visitors come to us for maternity and paternity testing related to child support, custody, or parenting-time disputes.
 In these cases, testing can help confirm a biological relationship and may be used alongside other evidence in a family court matter.
 We also support maternity testing in situations such as adoption cases or birth record corrections, where confirming the biological mother is important.

 Immigration-Related DNA Testing